Hair Pulling goes way back. Perhaps it was always part of the human experience.

 ICD – International Statistical Classification of Diseases and Related Health Problems

-In the ICD-11 Trichotillomania, Excoriation disorder (Dermatillomania) and other body-focused repetitive behaviors will be listed under Body-focused repetitive behavior disorders.
+In the ICD-11 Trichotillomania, Excoriation disorder (Dermatillomania) and other body-focused repetitive behaviors are be listed under Body-focused repetitive behavior disorders.

 DSM – Diagnostic and Statistical Manual of Mental Disorders